-Sufficient research-based evidence is available to support the blood pressure balancing properties of grape seed extract.
+Sufficient research-based evidence is available that shows us what is grape seed extract good for.
+It has amazing blood pressure balancing properties.
 The mechanism of action suggested is that the flavonoids in GSE cause relaxation of the arteries and blood vessels thereby reducing hypertension.
 In cases of chronic venous insufficiencies where there is painful dilatation of veins in the legs, GSE has shown to reduce the symptoms of the disease.
-A study conducted on 60 subjects with GSE and revealed that the group who received GSE suffered from less edema and pain post-surgery in comparison to the placebo group.
+A study conducted on 60 subjects with GSE and revealed that the group who received a dose of grape seed extract suffered from less edema and pain post-surgery in comparison to the placebo group.
 5

-Another study concluded that the GSE when coupled with adequate calcium intake in the diet, can aid in the bone formation and strengthening of bone and can also be used as an adjunctive in the treatment of bone disorders due to low calcium levels.
+Another study conducted to find out the benefits of grape seed extract concluded that the GSE when coupled with adequate calcium intake in the diet, can aid in the bone formation and strengthening of bone and can also be used as an adjunctive in the treatment of bone disorders due to low calcium levels.
 6

 Learn more about Pressure Pal, here.

-1. Shi J, Yu J, Pohorly J, Kakuda Y. Polyphenolics in Grape Seeds—Biochemistry and Functionality.
+- Shi J, Yu J, Pohorly J, Kakuda Y. Polyphenolics in Grape Seeds—Biochemistry and Functionality.
 Journal of Medicinal Food.
 2003;6(4):291-299.
 DOI:10.1089/109662003772519831.

 2.El-Beshbishy H, Mohamadin A, Abdel-Naim A. In Vitro Evaluation of the Antioxidant Activities of Grape Seed (Vitis vinifera) Extract, Blackseed (Nigella sativa) Extract and Curcumin.
 Journal of Taibah University Medical Sciences.
 2009;4(1):23-35. doi:10.1016/s1658-3612(09)70078-2

-3. Shi J, Yu J, Pohorly J, Kakuda Y. proanthocyanidin in Grape Seeds—Biochemistry and Functionality.
+- Shi J, Yu J, Pohorly J, Kakuda Y. proanthocyanidin in Grape Seeds—Biochemistry and Functionality.
 Journal of Medicinal Food.
 2003;6(4):291-299. doi:10.1089/109662003772519831.

-4. Recent Advances and Uses of Grape Flavonoids as Nutraceuticals.
+- Recent Advances and Uses of Grape Flavonoids as Nutraceuticals.
 Vasil Georgiev,* Anthony Ananga, and Violeta Tsolova Nutrients.
 2014 Jan; 6 (1): 391–415.

-5. Grape seed.
+- Grape seed.
 University of Maryland Medical Center.
 2016.
 Accessed June 7, 2017.